freedomofpress/securedrop/docs/overview.rst

 should make sure that you're prepared to operate and maintain it.
 You'll need a systems admin who's familiar with Linux, the GNU utilities, and the Bash shell.
-You'll need the :doc:`hardware <hardware>` on which SecureDrop runs — this will normally cost $2000-$3000 dollars.
+You'll need the :doc:`hardware <hardware>` on which SecureDrop runs — this will normally cost $2000-$3000.
 The journalists in your organization will need to be trained in the operation of SecureDrop, and you'll need to publish and promote your new SecureDrop instance afterwards — using your existing websites, mailing lists, and social media.